 Domino’s Specialty Pizzas:

-- Extravaganza: A hearty mix of meats and veggies—it’s a balanced crowd-pleaser.
+- Extravaganza: A hearty mix of meats and vegetables, it is an all-around crowd pleaser.

-- Philly Cheese Steak Pizza: Rich, savory, and smothered in cheese.
-It’s like your favorite sandwich in pie form.
+- Philly Cheese Steak Pizza: rich, savory, and smothered in cheese, it tastes like you are eating your favorite sandwich in pie form.

 Pizza Hut Specialty Pizzas:

-- Meat Lover’s Pizza: Packed (and we mean packed) with every meaty topping they offer.
+- Meat Lover’s Pizza: Loaded (and we mean loaded) with as many meat toppings as they can fit.

-- Stuffed Crust Creations: Think stuffed crust with BBQ chicken or spicy meat toppings.
-It’s indulgence on top of indulgence.
+- Stuffed Crust Creations: Stuffed-crust pizza with barbecue chicken or hot meat toppings.
+Indulgence on top of indulgence.

-Winner: Overall, Pizza Hut wins this round with its bolder, richer specialty pizzas and stuffed crust mashups that feel like a cheat day celebration.
+Winner: Pizza Hut wins this round with its bolder, richer specialty pizzas and stuffed-crust mashups that feel like a cheat day celebration.

 4. The Taste Test